Are You Following OSHA Regulations? Essential HVAC Safety Requirements for 2026

 Using a HVAC Safety Checklist

-A HVAC safety checklist is a practical tool that guides technicians through safety protocols before starting any job.
+A HVAC safety guidelines checklist is a practical tool that guides technicians through safety protocols before starting any job.
 These checklists typically include items like:

 • Verifying proper use of PPE